EchoX18/Week7WebSecurityWP/README.md

         Once the comment has been submitted the site will display the vulnerability including the message (DOOMED PLANET)
   - [ ] Affected source code:Listing of changes.
 This inlcuding changing the script.
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Unauthenticated Stored Cross-Site Scripting
+1. (Required) Authenticated Stored Cross-Site Scripting
   - [ ] Summary: Inserting a Youtube embed code that allows for cross site scripting to occur when posted or when authenticated user previews the post.
     - Vulnerability types: XXS
     - Tested in version: 4.2